NickDJM/accessible-menu/docs/opening-and-closing.md

 The reason for this is to allow for the menu's closing transition to be animated.
 Most of the time, when a menu is closed it will have the CSS property `display` set to `none`, which causes issues when trying to animate between states.
 Setting a timeout before the transition class is removed from the menu, allows you to transition between something like `opacity` or `transform` before the menu is visually removed.

-The menu also provides a CSS custom property called `--am-transition-duration` that you can use to set the duration of the transition in your CSS.
+The menu also provides a series of CSS custom properties named `--am-transition-duration`, `--am-open-transition-duration`, and `--am-close-transition-duration` that you can use to set the duration of the transition in your CSS.
+The prefix of each property ("am-") can be customized through the `prefix` option of the menu.

 You can set the `transitionDuration` option to `0` if you do not want a timeout to be set.